weeyin83/Lab-Deployment-in-Azure/Tutorials/azure-migrate.md

 We need to build a server that can host the Azure Migrate software within our environment.

-* Obtain an ISO for Windows Server 2022 and store it within your Azure VM - if you have an MSDN subscription you can download the ISO from [https://my.visualstudio.com/](https://my.visualstudio.com/)
+* Obtain an ISO for Windows Server 2022 and store it within your Azure VM - if you have an MSDN subscription you can download the ISO from [https://my.visualstudio.com/](https://my.visualstudio.com/).
+Alternatively you can download an evaluation copy from [https://www.microsoft.com/evalcenter/download-windows-server-2022](https://www.microsoft.com/evalcenter/download-windows-server-2022).
 * Open **Hyper-V Manager** within your Azure VM
 * From the **Action** pane, click **New**, and then click **Virtual Machine**
 * From the **New Virtual Machine Wizard**, click **Next**